Skip to main content

 Risk Matrix of Dinner Party Risks

 A risk matrix presents a graphical view on where risks exist.
 The diagram above is an example, showing the risks from the dinner party in the A Simple Scenario section.
+The useful thing about this visualisation is it helps focus attention on the risks at the top and to the right - those with the biggest impact and probability.

 One of the criticisms of the Risk Register approach is that of mistaking the map for the territory.
 That is, mistakenly believing that what's on the Risk Register is all there is.